eOnofri04/NURBS.jl/README.md

 To do so, outputs are formatted in order to be simply read by [Plasm](https://github.com/cvdlab/Plasm.jl) graphic interface.

+## Getting Started

+To get start using this library please refere to the [Getting Started Page](https://eonofri04.github.io/NURBS.jl/gettingStarted.html) of the documentation.

 ## Structure of the Repository

  - docs: Contains all the documents related to this package.